EXPLAINER-Will Twitter layoffs violate U.S. law? | Law-Order

 EXPLAINER-Will Twitter layoffs violate U.S. law?

-Twitter is already facing a proposed class action claiming the layoffs are imminent and will violate U.S. and California laws if employees are not given advance notice or severance pay.
-WHAT DOES U.S. LAW REQUIRE?
-The federal Worker Adjustment and Retraining Notification (WARN) Act requires businesses with 100 or more employees to provide 60 days' notice before engaging in mass layoffs.
+The breakdown for Santa Monica and San Jose showed a similar profile of workers.
+Shannon Liss-Riordan, a lawyer for the plaintiffs, said on Friday that it appeared Twitter was making an effort to comply with the WARN Act by offering to pay some employees through Jan.
+4.

 Twitter Inc has begun laying off employees under its new owner, Elon Musk.
-The San Francisco-based social media giant is expected to terminate up to 3,700 people - half of its workforce - on Friday, according to internal plans reviewed by Reuters this week.
+The San Francisco-based social media giant on Friday started laying off staff, expected to number up to 3,700 people - half of its workforce, according to internal plans reviewed by Reuters last week.
 Twitter is already facing a proposed class action claiming the layoffs are imminent and will violate U.S. and California laws if employees are not given advance notice or severance pay.
 WHAT DOES U.S. LAW REQUIRE?

 The federal Worker Adjustment and Retraining Notification (WARN) Act requires businesses with 100 or more employees to provide 60 days' notice before engaging in mass layoffs.
 The law defines mass layoffs as those affecting at least 500 employees during a 30-day period, or at least 50 employees if layoffs impact at least one-third of a company's workforce.
 Employers can provide workers with 60 days of severance pay in lieu of giving notice.
 WHAT ARE THE PENALTIES FOR VIOLATING THE WARN ACT?